Updated on : 08 Sep 2025

 Ensure the continuous supply of treatments at the right time and place – driving brand visibility, trust, and engagement among HCPs along the way

-Data shows that adopting risk-scoring models can help pharmaceutical organizations achieve:
+Data shows that adopting a risk scoring model can help pharmaceutical organizations achieve:

 Figure 3: Estimated outcomes with risk-scoring models